HenrikJoreteg/moonboots/readme.md

 The bulk of the awesome bundling of CommonJS modules for client use is done using [browserify](http://browserify.org/).

-This just gives us a structured way to include non-CommonJS libraries, work in development mode and agressively cache built JS files for production.
+This just gives us a structured way to include non-CommonJS libraries, work in development mode and agressively cache built JS and CSS files for production.

 ## What it does